-8. While you’re still on the Triggers tab, click “New.“
+8. While still on the Triggers tab, click “New.“

 9. After choosing the frequency, date, and time, click “OK.”
 Click the “OK” again.

 10. Switch off your computer.
-This should prevent future instances of the antimalware service executable high disc from consuming excessive CPU resources.
+This should prevent future antimalware service executable high disc instances from consuming excessive CPU resources.

-In conclusion, The Antimalware Service Executable also helps keep your computer secure by performing regular scans of your system.
+In conclusion, The Antimalware Service Executable also helps keep your computer secure by performing regular system scans.
 It can be set to run at different times and frequencies depending on your preferences.
-To help ensure optimal security, it is important to keep the Antimalware Service Executable running at all times.
+To help ensure optimal security, it is essential to keep the Antimalware Service Executable running at all times.
 If you are concerned that it is using too much of your computer’s resources, you can adjust the scanning frequency or disable the service entirely.
 However, be careful to install a different antivirus product to protect your computer from threats.
 We appreciate your reading!